 Online Master of Arts in Teaching program

-Marian University’s online Master of Arts in Teaching (MAT) degree is conveniently designed for adult students who want to change careers and earn licensure in elementary education, secondary science education, or exceptional needs K-12.
+Marian University’s online Master of Arts in Teaching (MAT) degree is conveniently designed for adult students who want to change careers and earn licensure in elementary education, secondary science education, or exceptional needs P-12.
 This is a 36-credit master’s program.
 Marian also offers a licensure-only track, which consists of 18-24 hours of classes.
-Both of these tracks take 18-24 months to complete.
 You can continue working full-time and take classes part-time until you begin your required teaching internship during your last semester.

 Students applying to the program must have already earned a bachelor’s degree, although your degree does not have to be in education.
 Other requirements for this program include a cumulative 3.0 undergraduate GPA or a 2.5 or higher GPA from a regionally accredited university with five years of professional experience.
 Based on whether students are looking to teach in elementary schools or secondary schools, Marian will evaluate whether applicants have the broad knowledge or required courses for teaching at that level.

 Courses are available entirely online, meaning you can complete your assignments and coursework at times that best fit your schedule.
 Marian’s MAT program offers a diverse range of classes based on your concentration.
 Students looking to teach at the elementary level take courses such as Child Development and Techniques for Reading & Literacy Instruction.
 Students in other concentrations, such as Secondary Science Education, study more specialized subjects, such as Best Practices in Science & Math.